SagiMonin/CCA-public/README.md

 5. Stereo_data_example: example data of Stereo middlebury at Quarter resultion.
 6. evaluate_funcs: functions used for evaluation
 7. openCvMatlab : this is complied for windows, might need to mex-install in different eviorment
-8. other_algos: other algorithms used
-9. test_scripts_CSGM: conatins scripts to check different hyper parameters depending on data-set
-10. Figure_paper: figures of paper

 # Demos:
 1. demo_csgm_DSLR_quantitive - test on DSLR data set (1 in data)